 riends of Hawaii Charities’ annual grants program provides funds to qualified not-for-profit organizations recognized under the IRS 501(c)(3) section.
 Friends of Hawaii Charities funds programs that benefit Hawaii’s children, youth, women, elderly and impoverished in the following areas: culture, arts and educations programs; healthcare and basic needs.
-The 2018 grant application form will be available online in Fall 2017.
-If you are a 2017 grant recipient, please download and complete the 2017 grant follow up report.
+The 2019 grant application deadline was January 31, 2019, 4:30 pm HST

 Frequently Asked Questions: